Transport information geometry I: Riemannian calculus on probability simplex: Riemannian calculus on density manifold

-In this section, the approach in previous sections guides us to derive all geometry formulas in infinite dimensional density space.
+In this section, the approach in previous sections guides us to derive all geometry formulas, in the sense of \cite{IM}, on the space of probability densities supported on $M$.
+We present the results for the completeness of this paper.

-Suppose $(M, g_M)$ is a smooth, compact, connected, $d$-dimensional Riemannian manifold without boundary. $g_M$ is its metric tensor and $d_M$ is its Riemannian metric.
+Suppose $(M,d_M)$ is a smooth, compact, connected, $d$-dimensional Riemannian manifold without boundary. $d_M$ is the Riemannian metric.
 A volume element is a positive $d$-form represented by $dx$.
-The total volume of manifold is denoted by $\textrm{vol}(M)$.
-The gradient, divergence operator in $M$ is denoted by $\nabla$, $\nabla\cdot$ respectively. $\Delta=\nabla\cdot(\nabla)$ is the Laplace-Beltrami operator in $M$.
+The total volume of manifold is $\textrm{vol}(M)$.
+The gradient, divergence operator in $M$ is denoted by $\nabla$, $\nabla\cdot$ respectively. $\Delta$ is the Laplacian-Beltermi operator on $M$.